CtrlK

 Progressive Disclosure

-For a simple, under-50-line skill with a single tool focus, the content is well-organized into logical sections (setup, commands, notes) without needing external references.
+For a simple, single-purpose CLI skill under 50 lines with no bundle files, the content is well-organized into logical sections (setup, commands, notes) and appropriately concise without needing external references.

 3 / 3